Towing Capacity Guide

 What is GCWR?

-GCWR stands for gross combined weight rating.
 What does GCWR mean?
-It is the maximum weight of your vehicle with a fully loaded trailer attached, as determined by the vehicle manufacturer.
+It is the maximum weight of your vehicle with a trailer attached, as determined by the vehicle manufacturer.
+Combined weight means the weight of both the tow vehicle and the trailer together.
+It also includes any cargo or load placed in either vehicle.

 GVWR vs GCWR